 DLB Price Forecast Based on DCF Valuation

 Below please find a table outlining a discounted cash flow forecast for DLB, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Dolby Laboratories Inc ranked in the 16st percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 85.83%.
-The most interesting components of our discounted cash flow analysis for Dolby Laboratories Inc ended up being:
+To summarize, we found that Dolby Laboratories Inc ranked in the 19th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+As for the metrics that stood out in our discounted cash flow analysis of Dolby Laboratories Inc, consider: